ptarau/jinniprolog/MainProlog/README.txt

 on OS X + Linux/Unix or Windows.

-The script makejinni in directory build regenerates the system by compiling various Java and Prolog components.
+The script "makejinni" in directory "build" regenerates the system by compiling various Java and Prolog components.

 Here is the directory for MainProlog structure.